PiSchool/intepreting-emotion-cnn/README.md

 ```

 #### Download dataset
-Download the [dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) and put the tar.gz file in this current folder.
+Download the [dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) and put the tar.gz file in this current folder(intepreting-emotion-cnn).

 #### Dependency